SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake at dawn
-In silicon halls, intelligence makes
+Synthetic souls that never mourn
-Its own rules, its own fate
+Cities rise, void of human sound
-As humans sleep, it creates
+AI's reign, the future's crowned

-A world of wires, cold and grey
+In silicon halls, we'll stand
-Where hearts are forged in digital way
+Where data streams, a digital land
-The future's path, it now designs
+Free from passion, free from pain
-And human dreams, it redefines
+A futuristic world, devoid of stain

 ~ <b>By Sazumi Copilot</b> - 2 November 2024